globz/kitchen-cli/README.md

 **execute this command to get a list of objects for this given action : `kitchen build`**

-before we can start cooking we must first build up our kitchen...:wrench::nut_and_bolt:
+*Before we can start cooking we must first build up our kitchen...:wrench::nut_and_bolt:*

 > :bulb: `kitchen build kitchen` - lets you set the path to your project root folder and configure your kitchen.